sunlightlabs/django-gatekeeper/README.rst

     ...     pass
     >>> gatekeeper.register(MyModel, auto_moderator=myautomod)

+If all you want is for users with permission to moderate (``gatekeeper.change_moderatedobject`` permission) to have their objects auto-approved set: ``GATEKEEPER_ENABLE_AUTOMODERATION = True`` in settings.py.

+If you enable old-style automoderation be sure to enable ``gatekeeper.middleware.GatekeeperMiddleware``

-If the auto-moderation function returns None or is not specified for a model, the first form of auto-moderation will be attempted.
+This form of auto-moderation will be attempted if an auto-moderation function returns None or is not specified for a model.

 Long Description